Outside Insulation and Environment That Will Help Your Heating and Cooling

 Lights are a source of indoor heat, a problem in the summer.
 Wherever possible, replace incandescent bulbs and fixtures with compact fluorescents.
 They use a lot less energy, produce less heat, and last longer.
 Today’s fluorescents aren’t like those of only a few years ago – you can choose a warm, yellow light similar to incandescent light.
 You can use them in table lamps, ceiling fixtures (including ceiling fan fixtures), torchieres, and for indoor and outdoor lighting.
 Some can be used with dimmer switches, too.
 Avoid halogen lamps.
 The light is clear and bright, but they create more heat.

 In the summer, keep drapes and blinds closed on the sunny side of the house during the day.
 In the winter, open them to take advantage of solar heat but close them at night to help block cold air (even if you have insulated windows).

 Insulate attics, crawl spaces, basements, and walls to the “R” value recommended for your area.
 Your HVAC contractor can tell you how much you need.
 Don’t forget to insulate ductwork in un-conditioned space.

 Use a gas fireplace or put glass doors on a wood-burning fireplace.
 (Be sure to check with the manufacturer first – some small fireboxes with zero-clearance flues cannot be outfitted with glass doors.)
 Keep the damper closed whenever you’re not using the fireplace.

-In the summer, do household chores during the coolest part of the day if you can.
+In the summer, do your household chores during the coolest part of the day if possible.
 Cooking, laundry, washing dishes, and heavier work such as vacuuming are examples.
 Check to see if your electric utility offers time-of-day pricing.
 That could save you even more money.

 Check filters regularly and clean or replace them when needed.
 Your HVAC technician will tell you how often that’s likely to be based on the manufacturer’s recommendations and local air quality conditions.